 Packaging material in pharmaceutical industry plays an important role in the pharmaceutical industry.
-They help protect pharmaceutical products from changing their specifications.
+They help protect pharmaceutical products against different external threats.

 There are two important considerations when selecting a packaging material for any pharma product.